Why did the Mexican Navy Ship Cuauhtémoc Crash Into the Brooklyn Bridge?

 A New York City councilmember called it “exceptionally reckless.”

-So far, no one has taken direct responsibility.
+So far, no public finding had assigned direct responsibility.

-Not the planners who approved the ship’s route through the East Coast’s most trafficked waterway.
+That leaves hard questions for the Navy, the pilots, and the planners who approved the ship’s route through one of the East Coast’s most trafficked waterways.

 Risk Management vs. Ceremony: When Goodwill Missions Go Wrong